Scalable projected entangled-pair state representation of random quantum circuit states: Method

 which holds for all $i$'s and any choices of the neighbors $j, k, l$ to contract.
 Combining Eqs.~\eqref{eq:Vidal_condition_Lambda} and \eqref{eq:Vidal_condition_Gamma_Lambda}, we derive another normalization condition,

 which is visualized in \Fig{fig:PEPS}(d).

 If the tensor network state were on a tree graph, the Vidal gauge means the exact canonical form.
-Consider an environment state, which is the same as the original network on a tree except that the $\Gamma^{(i)}$ and $\Lambda^{(i,j)}$ tensors are blanked out.
-The environment is a forest, i.e., collection of disconnected trees, each of which has $\Gamma^{(j)}$ at the end.
-Contracting all the legs of a tree state (containing $\Gamma^{(j)}$) and its complex conjugate, except for the legs towards site $i$, yields the identity.
+Consider an environment, which is the same as the original network on a tree except that the $\Gamma^{(i)}$ and $\Lambda^{(i,j)}$ tensors sitting towards the nearest neighbor qubits $j$'s are blanked out.
+The environment is a forest, i.e., a collection of disconnected trees, each of which has $\Gamma^{(j)}$ at the end.
+Contracting all the legs of a tree state (containing $\Gamma^{(j)}$) and its complex conjugate, except for the legs toward site $i$, yields the identity.
 It can be easily seen by applying the normalization condition \eqref{eq:Vidal_condition_Gamma_Lambda} [cf.~\Fig{fig:PEPS}(c)] from the farthest leaves of the tree from $\Gamma^{(j)}$.
-Thus when we measure local observables at site $i$, the correlation between the site and the rest of the system is exactly captured by the $\Lambda^{(i,j)}$ tensors.
+Thus, when we measure local observables at the site $i$, the correlation between the site and the rest of the system is exactly captured by the $\Lambda^{(i,j)}$ tensors.

 On the other hand, when there are loops, the $\Lambda^{(i,j)}$ tensors surrounding $\Gamma^{(i)}$ are rather the approximate descriptions of the environment to $\Gamma^{(i)}$.
-We will show, however, that these are good approximations for simulating RQC states with PEPS.
+The simplest approximation for computing a local expectation value (e.g., Pauli-$Z$ measurement of qubit $i$, $\la Z_i \ra$) is given by approximating the loopy environment outside of site $i$ as uncorrelated $\Lambda$ tensors [see \Fig{fig:PEPS}(e)].
+The time complexity of this measurement is $O(\chi^{z+1} zd)$, much cheaper than the explicit contraction of a double-layer tensor network.
+This approximation is consistent with the simple update method we employ to evolve the tensors along an RQC (cf.~\Sec{sec:algorithm}); see \Sec{sec:local_and_global} for further discussion on the environment approximation.